-You can create multiple subscriptions for a single report to vary the subscription options; for example, you can specify different parameter values to produce two versions of a report, such as a Western region sales report and an Eastern region sales report.
-However, the reverse is not true; you cannot use a single standard subscription to produce multiple versions of a report.
-If you want to generate multiple versions of a report from the same subscription, you must use a data-driven subscription.
+You can create multiple subscriptions for a single report to vary the subscription options; for example, you can specify different parameter values to produce three versions of a report, such as a Western region sales report, Eastern region sales, and all sales.

 In this topic: